![]() Caricature of Mark Twain from PENSACOLA (FL) JOURNAL, May 28, 1905 |

 a newspaper.
 That is the opinion intelligent people have of that lying vehicle

 in a nutshell.
-But the trouble is that the stupid people--who constitute the
+But the trouble is that the stupid people -- who constitute the

-the harm lies.
+where the harm lies.

-- "License of the Press" speech
+- "License of the Press," speech, 31 March 1873

 Unassailable certainty is the thing that gives a newspaper the firmest and most